 Overseas students and those not following a Common Entrance curriculum are given an alternative competitive final entry exam in November of the year prior to entry set by Tonbridge School in Mathematics and English only.
 Exams are held either at Tonbridge or at British Councils around the world or at the Academic Asia offices in Hong Kong.
 Importantly, Tonbridge looks at the whole child and potential when awarding places.
 Even in Common Entrance, whilst it requires an average 60% pass, this can be averaged across all papers taken to recognise those gifted in single areas of study.
 This is a very different, much more open, approach to that of the more strictly academically selective ‘hothouse’ approaches of schools like Westminster and St Paul’s.

-Tonbridge accepts pupils to study in the Sixth Form and registration time reduces to one year in advance.
+Tonbridge accepts students to study in the Sixth Form and registration time reduces to one year in advance.
 Only around 20 places are available and admission is via UKiset assessment tests and passing final entrance exams in the four proposed sixth form subjects.

 Tonbridge School is genuinely committed to widening access with the aim that “no boy who could benefit from a Tonbridge education is prevented from doing so because of an inability to pay the fees.”
 Currently 10% (compare 5% St Paul’s School) of the boys receive some level of means-tested support.
 15 boys at the school have full fee remission and a further 15 receive over 80% fee remission.
 It is currently campaigning for funds to provide a further 24 Foundation Awards of 80-100% means-tested fee-remission.
 Tonbridge recognizes the benefits of welcoming students from all backgrounds to the student population and this ethos, together with its generous bursary provision, makes Tonbridge the most impressive of the UK’s premier public schools in paying more than lip service to broadening access.